Old Habits Die Hard: First Responder Steps to Building Healthy Habits

 - Evaluate your sleep: Be honest about your regular sleep patterns and hygiene.

 Habitual behaviors abound in life.
-The are our default, particularly when we are experiencing stress, so the list of habit worthy of interrogation can be quite long.
+The are our default, particularly when we are experiencing stress, so the list of habits worthy of interrogation can be quite long.
 Note: Not all habits are negative!
 You also likely have many good habits that positively impact your health and life that you want to hang on to and nurture.
 Recognize both the good and the bad as you start taking steps to build healthier habits into the lifestyle baked into your career in public safety (e.g., shift work, paramilitary structure, critical incidents).

 Once you have a better assessment the habits impacting your physical and mental wellbeing, it’s good to establish baselines.
 For physical health, this might include getting an annual physical.
 Seeing your doctor annually is a great preventive measure, helping you to catch problems early on.
 Physicals also provide valuable information about your blood pressure, cholesterol, weight, vitamin and mineral levels, and more.
 When you repeat your physical each year, this information can help you and your doctor spot potentially negative changes.